gnembon/fabric-carpet/docs/scarpet/language/Operators.md

 	all ones.
  - `bitwise_popcount(num)` -> Returns the number of ones in the binary representation of the number.
 For the number of zeroes, just do 64 minus this number.
+ - `double_to_long_bits` -> Returns a representation of the specified floating-point value according to the IEEE 754 floating-point
+	"double format" bit layout.
+ - `long_to_double_bits` -> Returns the double value corresponding to a given bit representation.